 You will likely not be approved by a financial institution to accept payments unless you have a ToS, refund policy, and returns policy (if you ship tangible goods).

-For example, in the event of a chargeback filed against a purchase for your software, you can expect to lose almost automatically if the issuing bank says “The customer says they didn’t agree to pay.
-Do you have a contract?” and your only answer is “Well they signed up for an account.”
-The right answer is “Bob Smith signed up for an account on March 23rd.
-He affirmatively accepted our Terms of Service, a copy of which I’ve attached.
-The Terms of Service explicitly says that customers are obligated to pay for the service.”
+For example, in the event of a chargeback filed against a purchase for your software, you can expect to lose almost automatically if the issuing bank says, “The customer says they didn’t agree to pay.
+Do you have a contract?”
+And your only answer is, “Well, they signed up for an account.”
+The right answer is, “Bob Smith signed up for an account on March 23.
+He affirmatively accepted our terms of service, a copy of which I’ve attached.
+The terms of service explicitly state that customers are obligated to pay for the service.”

 You’ll still lose some chargebacks, even when you’ve documented everything correctly, but doing everything correctly gives you a chance.

 Disclaimer: This guide is not intended to and does not constitute legal or tax advice, recommendations, mediation, or counseling under any circumstance.
 This guide and your use thereof does not create an attorney-client relationship with Stripe, Orrick, or PwC.
 The guide solely represents the thoughts of the author and is neither endorsed by nor does it necessarily reflect Orrick’s belief.
 Orrick does not warrant or guarantee the accurateness, completeness, adequacy, or currency of the information in the guide.
 You should seek the advice of a competent attorney or accountant licensed to practice in your jurisdiction for advice on your particular problem.